Why Interactions with First Responders are Significant for Children with Autism

 Imagine this: You and your child are in the car, stopped at a red light.
 A fire truck sounds in the distance.
 It starts to get closer and simultaneously louder as the seconds pass.
 Now you see the lights flashing.
 How does your child react?
 Are they excited to hear the sirens because they love those big, red trucks, or do sensory sensitivities cause them stress when this occurs?
 Or, do the sounds and sights go unnoticed entirely?

-No matter which direction your kiddo falls into, interactions with emergency vehicles – and the individuals in uniform who are on board – have the ability to elicit strong reactions in all children, but especially those with autism spectrum disorder (ASD).
+No matter which direction your child falls into, interactions with emergency vehicles – and the individuals in uniform who are on board – have the ability to elicit strong reactions in all children, but especially those with autism spectrum disorder (ASD).

 This can be troublesome for families when they come into contact with first responders out in public or in the unfortunate case of an emergency that hits a little closer to home.
 For children with autism, learning to engage with first responders is critical.
 At the same time, it is essential for first responders to understand ASD and be prepared to respond effectively and safely.